Central Sahel (Burkina Faso, Mali and Niger)

 • Unresolved long-standing inter-communal tensions and grievances and the use of militias and self-defense groups that perpetrate attacks along ethnic lines.

-• Impunity for past and ongoing atrocities by all armed actors.
+• Impunity for past and ongoing atrocities.

 • Capacity to commit atrocity crimes, including availability of personnel, arms and ammunition.